Nothing Breaks Like a Heart

 "Nothing Breaks Like a Heart" is a song by British musician Mark Ronson featuring American singer Miley Cyrus, released on 29 November 2018 by RCA Records as the lead single from Ronson's fifth studio album, Late Night Feelings (2019).

-Peaking at number 2 on the UK Singles Chart and number 43 on the US Billboard Hot 100, the song was nominated for Song of the Year at the 2020 Brit Awards, marking Cyrus' first ever nomination.
+The song was a worldwide success, peaking at number 1 on eleven official charts, and reaching the top 5 on eleven other official charts.
+It peaked at number 2 on the UK Singles Chart and number 43 on the US Billboard Hot 100.
+The song was nominated for Song of the Year at the 2020 Brit Awards, marking Cyrus' first ever nomination.

 Background and promotion

 Ronson and Cyrus reportedly wrote the track in May 2018, posting on social media that they were working together in the studio.
 In June 2018, Ronson said that the song was "coming soon".
 While it had been rumoured beforehand, the song title was later confirmed on the BBC's website listing for The Graham Norton Show.
 The single was announced on 25 November 2018 via Ronson's social media.
 The following day, Cyrus announced the single, ending her four-month hiatus from social media.